frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/tasks.md

 <!-- add-breadcrumbs -->
 # Tasks

-**In project management, a task is an actionalble unit or activity which needs to be completed.**
+**In project management, a task is an actionable unit or activity which needs to be completed.**

 <img class="screenshot" alt="Task" src="{{docs_base_url}}/assets/img/project/projects-task.png">